Debbie Abrahams MP (Oldham East and Saddleworth)

 John Glen MP (Salisbury)

 John Glen is the Conservative Party Member of Parliament for Salisbury in Wiltshire since 2010.
 His is a large rural constituency that includes parts of the West Wiltshire Downs Area of Outstanding Natural Beauty, the northern tip of the New Forest National Park, and the southern part of Salisbury plain, including Stonehenge.
 He is championing the pheasant’s-eye, a small arable plant found in his constituency.
-John is Economic Secretary to the Treasury and City Minister, having previously been the Minister for Arts, Heritage and Tourism in the Department for Digital, Culture, Media and Sport.View Species
+John is Economic Secretary to the Treasury and City Minister.View Species

 Rt Hon Robert Goodwill MP (Scarborough and Whitby)

 Robert Goodwill has been the Conservative Party MP for Scarborough and Whitby in North Yorkshire since 2005 and was previously a Member of the European Parliament for Yorkshire and the Humber.
 He is championing the Lesser sandeel.
 His coastal constituency contains the two seaside towns of Scarborough and Whitby, which still retain some limited fishing activity, and their rural surroundings, where agriculture and tourism are the main economic activities.
 Robert, whose family owns a 250 acre farm in North Yorkshire, lists his interests as agriculture, fisheries, environment and transport.
-He was appointed as a Minister of State at the Department for Environment, Food and Rural Affairs on 5 March 2019 and is a member of the Environmental Audit Committee.View Species
+Robert is a member of the Environmental Audit Committee, and was previously the Minister of State for Agriculture and Fisheries.View Species

 Rt.
 Hon.
 Chris Grayling MP (Epsom and Ewell)